 What are spiders?

 A common type of arachnid, the spider, has a reputation for being an unsettling household invader.
-The commonly shared characteristics between all spiders are their eight legs, many eyes, fangs, and venom glands.
+Because they pursuer other insects into your home, spiders are often hard to get rid of.
+The commonly shared characteristics of all spiders are their eight legs, many eyes, fangs, and venom glands.

-Here are some common spider species and their attributes found in Akron and Cleveland, OH:
+Here are some common spider species found in Ohio:

 House Spiders: These arachnids are some of the most common spider species in all the United States.
 Expect to find these small pests building webs in the nooks and crannies of your home.